 Traits related to recruitment, include both fixed and variable traits that are responsive to changes in the environment over time (Lowerre-Barbieri et al 2017).
 We found that despite substantial and ongoing changes in the environment, our results confirmed the finding by Fogarty et al (2001) of the higher recruitment variability of haddock compared to cod.
 Likely therefore, there are fixed traits related to recruitment that vary between the two species rendering haddock more prone to recruitment variability.

 Cod and haddock share many reproductive traits with each other, as well as other gadoids and also most other important commercial temperate water species: small pelagic eggs, larvae and early-stage juveniles, high egg production (Lowerre-Barbieri et al 2017) and batch spawning (Murua and Saborido-Rey 2003).
 Combined with a broad age structure with several reproductive age groups, these traits serve to buffer against environmental perturbation and, up to a point, against perturbations caused by fishing.
 Cod and haddock also share traits that have been used to classify fish species according to their susceptibility to overfishing, population dynamics and recruitment variability (e.g. Winemiller and Rose 1992).
 The outstanding question of what accounts for the differences in recruitment variability between cod and haddock remain to be determined.
 It is often difficult to determine if reported differences among cod and haddock are due to species-specific traits or pertain only to the specific areas studied.
-For instance, Fogarty et al (2001) reported a more protracted spawning season of cod compared to haddock as an explanation of the difference in recruitment variability, but the evidence that exists from the Barents Sea suggests an opposite pattern (Bergstad et al 1987).
+For instance, Fogarty et al (2001) reported a more protracted spawning season and broader spatial extent of cod compared to haddock as an explanation of the difference in recruitment variability, but the evidence that exists from the Barents Sea suggests an opposite pattern (Bergstad et al 1987).

 Traits that appear to be consistently different between species across areas are diet and maximum size.
 Adult haddock is more of a benthivore feeding on invertebrates such a brittle stars and polychaetes (Tam et al 2016) compared to cod, which is much more piscivorous and is prone to eating its own young (Link et al 2009).
 The cannibalistic behaviour can cause density dependence, that potentially stabilizes recruitment, by dampening the production of strong year classes before they reach fishable size.
 However, the degree of cod cannibalism varies substantially among ecosystems (Link et al 2009) and is unlikely to be important in areas where older, large cod have recently become rare, such as in the Northwest Atlantic stocks examined herein.
 The buffering of recruitment variability caused by traits related to body size of spawners (longer spawning season, more batches, larger and more eggs) are also likely to be reduced in areas where cod (and haddock) size has been severely depleted, and therefore not likely to explain the consistent pattern in recruitment variability.
 THERE IS LOTS OF INFORMATION ON SIZE AT AGE FOR COD AND HADDOCK